JanetAudu1/AI-Budgeting-Assistant/README.md

 1. Install Docker:
    - For Windows: [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
    - For macOS/Linux: [Get Docker](https://docs.docker.com/get-docker/)
+   - Note: avoid signing up for docker hub using your email account, preferrably,sign up using your github account or sign up manually.

 2. Clone the repository:
    ```